exploratory-io/book/faq.md

 ## What version of R is required ?

-R 3.3.0 or greater.
+R 3.3.1 or greater.

 ## What version of Git is required ?

-Git version requirement is loosened recently and the latest Exploratory Desktop requires only Git 2.0.0 or greater.
+The latest Exploratory Desktop requires Git 2.0.0 or greater.
 Unless it detects an older version of Git it won't try to install Git.
 Exploratory Desktop assumes that Git is installed under /usr/bin or /usr/local/bin, so for any reason if your Git is installed somewhere else then it might try to install Git because it thinks that Git is not there.
 If that's the case and you don't want another Git to be installed please contact support@exploratory.io .

 ## What R packages are you installing and why ?